-Based on these assumptions and incorporating the economic data published in the fourth quarter, the Company's base case scenario is for slow expansion in GDP and a rise in the unemployment rate alongside modest changes in residential property prices.
-Following a reduction in inflationary pressures, UK Bank Rate is expected to be lowered during 2024.
+Based on these assumptions and incorporating the economic data published in the fourth quarter, the Company's base case scenario is for a slow expansion in GDP and a rise in the unemployment rate alongside modest changes in residential and commercial property prices.
+Against a backdrop of some persistence in inflationary pressures, UK bank rate is expected to be lowered gradually during 2025.
 Risks around this base case economic view lie in both directions and are largely captured by the generation of alternative economic scenarios.

 The Company has accommodated the latest available information at the reporting date in defining its base case scenario and generating alternative economic scenarios.
-The scenarios include forecasts for key variables in the fourth quarter of 2023, for which actuals may have since emerged prior to publication.
+The scenarios include forecasts for key variables in the fourth quarter of 2024, for which actuals may have since emerged prior to publication.